rudolfo-felix/SpotifyAlarm/README.md

 https://martechwithme.com/schedule-python-scripts-windows-mac/
 https://support.apple.com/guide/mac-help/set-sleep-and-wake-times-mchle41a6ccd/mac
 **************************************
-#IMPORTANT#: to run the "Spotify Alarm" your PC must be on sleep
+# IMPORTANT to run the "Spotify Alarm" your PC must be on sleep
 	    or full ative.
 (I prefer to use it on sleep to save energy)
 	   Connect to your PC your best sound sysem ;)